mattiasmucherie/academy-async/group.md

 ### Endpoints

-The API exists at academy.brunstrom.me
+The API exists at http://academy.brunstrom.me
 The API accepts two request:

 - GET which returns a JSON-string with the chat log in the following format: